CygnusX-26/Purdue-Hackers-DiscordBot-Workshop/README.md

-# How to Create a Discord Bot
+# Discord Bot Workshop
+### NOTE: An extensive and updated version of this README can be found [here](https://puhack.horse/discord-bot-readme)!

 ## Prerequisites
 ### A Discord Account
 - If you don't have a Discord account, create one [here.](https://discord.com/register)